openclarity/docs.openclarity.io/content/docs/vmclarity/development/test_e2e.md

 weight: 480
 ---

-## Installing a specific VMClarity build on AWS
+## Installing a specific VM Security build on AWS

 1. Build the containers and publish them to your docker registry